 - Closing outside shades or blinds if possible

 If the bird is attacking a vehicle reflection such as a car mirror or chrome bumper, moving the vehicle to a different area may solve the problem because it will be outside the bird's territory.
 If necessary, an opaque plastic bag can be wrapped over the reflective surface while the car is parked to keep the bird away.
-Watching the birds carefully can also help create solutions – perhaps the bird only spots its reflection from a particular perch, and removing that perch may keep it from noticing the reflection and feeling threatened.
+Watching birds carefully can also help create solutions.
+For example, perhaps a bird only spots its reflection from a particular perch, and removing that perch may keep it from noticing the reflection and feeling threatened.

-Watching a bird fruitlessly attack its own reflection over and over can be distressing for a backyard birder, and doing so is exhausting and stressful for the bird.
-Knowing why birds attack windows and how to stop them can help backyard birders provide a safe, hospitable environment for their backyard birds to enjoy.
+Watching a bird fruitlessly attack its own reflection over and over can be distressing for a birder, and doing so is exhausting and stressful for the bird.
+Knowing why birds attack windows and how to stop them can help birders provide a safe, hospitable environment for backyard birds to enjoy.